-The Junior Division O.B.E.A.
-Desktop Publishing Contest is open to all students who have completed (or are presently enrolled in) BTT1O or BTT2O.
+The Junior Division OBEA Desktop Publishing Contest is open to all students who have completed (or are presently enrolled in) BTT1O or BTT2O.
 Students in this course generally learn introductory/intermediate functions of the software required for completion of this project.
-Individuals, pairs, or groups of no more than three students are eligible to participate in the Contest.
+Individual students are eligible to participate in the Contest.